project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 plt.show();
 ```

 In Fig 13 we can indeed see the energy exchange that we expect between the TSS and the boson field.
-We can also see how the interaction energy is moving in sync with the two state energy - this is another way of seeing the "dressing" effect that we mentioned earlier.
+We can also see how the interaction energy is moving in sync with the two state energy - in some sense augmenting it.
+Sometimes people refer to this behaviour as the field is "dressing" the levels of the TSS.

-> FIX DRESSIG REFERENCE

-## Next time...
+## Next up...

-We'll look at ...
-- large n
-- sensitivity of resonances
-- interaction energy allows more bosons than you might expect, e.g. when $\Delta E =11 \omega$ we can have 11, or 13 or 15 or 17 bosons.
+We've discovered the surprising new physics of down conversion by exploring the energy levels of the spin boson system.
+This is just the tip of the ice berg though.
+How strong do these resonances get as we increase the boson number?
+How sensitive are the resonances compared to each other.
+We'll explore that and more in the next tutorial.

 ---